 The Cost of Divorce

-The Cost of Divorce: Your spouse will repay the loan as part of the mediation process
+Your spouse can repay the loan as part of the asset division

 The Cost of Divorce: It shows that you take mediation seriously